What you can rent for $3,500 a month in San Francisco

-San Francisco, the capital of the booming Internet industry, continues to earn the dubious honour of being the most expensive rental market in the country.
+San Francisco continues to earn the dubious honour of being the most expensive rental market in the country.

-According to the most recent analysis by real estate marketplace Zumper, the median rent for a one-bedroom apartment continues to be about $US3,500 a month.
-This is a record high for San Francisco, the second month in a row that the median rent has soared to such heights.
+According to the most recent analysis by real estate marketplace Zumper, the median rent for a one-bedroom apartment in San Francisco has climbed to an all-time high of $US3,460 a month.

-To give you a better idea of what the median rent will get you, Zumper helped us compile a list of apartments that rent for around $US3,500 in various San Francisco neighbourhoods.
+To give you a better idea of what the median rent will get you, Zumper helped us compile a list of apartments that rent for around $US3,500 in various San Francisco neighborhoods.

-You’ll notice that it varies greatly depending on how desirable the neighbourhood is.

-For just under $3,500 a month, you can get a one-bedroom in the Inner Sunset, across from Golden Gate Park.
+In the Mission, San Francisco's former working-class hood turned hipster haven, $3,500 will get you a luxury condo with high-tech appliances.

 Rent: $US3,450/month